-M POL(E)-20-iii.3 Develop an analytical outlook with respect to the role of UNO in major global conflicts.
+M POL(E)-20-iii.3 Develop an analytical outlook with respect to the role of UNO in contemporary international issues.

-M POL(E)-20-iii.4 Develop an understanding of the role of UN in the resolution of contemporary international issues.
+M POL(E)-20-iii.4 Develop an understanding of the role of UN in the resolution of five questions in all.

-Note: The question paper will consist of nine questions.
-The candidate shall attempt five questions in all.
 Question No. 1 will be compulsory.
 The compulsory question will consist of four short answer type conceptual/thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
 The Candidate shall attempt four more questions selecting at least one from each